kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 Configuring a limit for client retries is an important factor in building a resilient system, allowing requests to be successfully retried during periods of intermittent failure.
 But too many client-side retries can also exacerbate consistent failures and slow down recovery, quickly overwhelming a failing system and leading to cascading failures such as retry storms.
 Configuring a sane limit for max client-side retries is often challenging in complex systems.
 Allowing an application developer (Ana) to configure a dynamic "retry budget" reduces the risk of a high number of retries across clients.
 It allows a service to perform as expected in both times of high & low request load, as well as both during periods of intermittent & consistent failures.

-While HTTPRoute retry budget configuration has been a frequently discussed feature within the community, differences in semantics between different data plane proxies creates a challenge for a consensus on the correct location for the configuration.
+While retry budget configuration has been a frequently discussed feature within the community, differences in the semantics between data plane implementations creates a challenge for a consensus on the correct location for the configuration.

-Envoy, for example, offers retry budgets as a configurable circuit breaker threshold for concurrent retries to an upstream cluster, in favor of configuring a static active retry threshold.
-In Istio, Envoy circuit breaker thresholds are typically configured [within the DestinationRule CRD](https://istio.io/latest/docs/reference/config/networking/destination-rule/#ConnectionPoolSettings-HTTPSettings), which applies rules to clients of a service after routing has already occurred.
-The Linkerd implementation of retry budgets is configured alongside service route configuration, within the [ServiceProfile CRD](https://linkerd.io/2.12/reference/service-profiles/), limiting the number of total retries for a service as a percentage of the number of recent requests.
 This proposal aims to determine where retry budget's should be defined within the Gateway API, and whether data plane proxies may need to be altered to accommodate the specification.

 ### Background on implementations

 #### Envoy

+Envoy offers retry budgets as a configurable circuit breaker threshold for concurrent retries to an upstream cluster, in favor of configuring a static max retry threshold.
+In Istio, Envoy circuit breaker thresholds are typically configured [within the DestinationRule CRD](https://istio.io/latest/docs/reference/config/networking/destination-rule/#ConnectionPoolSettings-HTTPSettings), which applies rules to clients of a service after routing has already occurred.

-Supports configuring an optional [RetryBudget](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/circuit_breaker.proto#envoy-v3-api-msg-config-cluster-v3-circuitbreakers-thresholds-retrybudget) CircuitBreaker threshold across a group of upstream endpoints, with the following parameters:
+The optional [RetryBudget](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/circuit_breaker.proto#envoy-v3-api-msg-config-cluster-v3-circuitbreakers-thresholds-retrybudget) CircuitBreaker threshold can be configured with the following parameters:

 * `budget_percent` Specifies the limit on concurrent retries as a percentage of the sum of active requests and active pending requests.
 For example, if there are 100 active requests and the budget_percent is set to 25, there may be 25 active retries.
 This parameter is optional.
 Defaults to 20%.